3.2: Protein Purification

 Centrifugation

 Centrifugation is a process that uses centrifugal force to separate mixtures of particles of varying masses or densities suspended in a liquid.
-When a vessel (typically a tube or bottle) containing a mixture of proteins or other particulate matter, such as bacterial cells, is rotated at high speeds, the inertia of each particle yields a force in the direction of the particle's velocity that is proportional to its mass.
-The tendency of a given particle to move through the liquid because of this force is offset by the resistance the liquid exerts on the particle.
+When a vessel (typically a tube or bottle) containing a mixture of proteins or other particulate matter, such as bacterial cells, is rotated at high speeds, the inertia of each particle yields a force in the direction of the particle's velocity proportional to its mass.
+The tendency of a given particle to move through the liquid because of this force is offset by the resistance the fluid exerts on the particle.
 The net effect of "spinning" the sample in a centrifuge is that massive, small, and dense particles move outward faster than less massive particles or particles with more "drag" in the liquid.
-When suspensions of particles are "spun" in a centrifuge, a "pellet" may form at the bottom of the vessel that is enriched for the most massive particles with low drag in the liquid.
+When suspensions of particles are "spun" in a centrifuge, a "pellet" may form at the bottom of the vessel enriched for the most massive particles with low drag in the liquid.

 Precipitation and Differential Solubilization